 Committee of Adjustment: Minor Variances and Consents

-To apply Register, Accept, and Apply to the Town of Collingwood's online 24/7 Registered and Secure Portal Service with your completed Application forms, site plan, (sketch plans), and credit card payment.
+To apply, register, accept, and apply to the Town of Collingwood's online registered and secure portal service with completed application forms, site plan (sketch plans), and credit card payment.

 Minor Variance: A minor variance is an application under section 45 of the Ontario Planning Act to seek relief from the provisions of the zoning by-law, extension of legal ‘non-conforming uses’, and special permissions.